 press the button confirm & pay

-Once your payment has been processed your Wine Collection(s) will be added to your wine portfolio and automatically stored in our warehouse.
+Once your payment has been processed your Wine Collection(s) will be added to your wine portfolio and automatically stored in our warehouse managed by Vindome’s partner.

 For more information about our storage and insurance fees please go to section no 14 of these Terms.
 Should you wish to buy a collection for immediate consumption, please select the request for delivery button prior to checkout.
 An email will be sent to the Vindome team with your request.
 We will revert with exact delivery costs, VAT charges and any potential import taxes depending on the country of delivery.